impet/BlazoredRecaptcha/README.md

 ## Requirements
 - Visual Studio 2019

+## Warnings
+This project is designed and tested on Blazor server-side, and it potentially could work on Blazor WASM (WebAssembly).
+It WILL NOT work on Razor pages as it depends on IJSRuntime which Razor lacks.

 ## Compiling / Installation
 To compile from source, if you so wish to, just simply clone the source code